coolbeans201/RTSSimulator/README.md

 RTSSimulator
 ============

-Simulates the Regional Transit System in Gainesville, FL
+A Java GUI application that simulates the Regional Transit System in Gainesville, FL.